sheltermanager/asm3/src/static/pages/manual/_sources/onlineformfields.rst.txt

     The name of an existing shelter animal to attach this form to if specified (use the adoptable/shelter animal field types to get a valid animal name from your form) reserveanimalname[x]
     The name of a shelter/adoptable animal to reserve to the imported person record.
 This is useful when creating adoption application forms to automatically tie the person to the animal they are interested in adopting.
-Unlike the other keys, you can add a numeric suffix to have multiple animals reserved by the imported person (eg: reserveanimalname1, reserveanimalname2...)
+Unlike the other keys, you can add a numeric suffix to have multiple animals reserved by the imported person (eg: reserveanimalname1, reserveanimalname2...) callnotes
+   When creating an incident, the incident notes dispatchaddress / dispatchcity / dispatchstate / dispatchzipcode The dispatch address for an incident